LorenzoMioso/VisualIntelligence/README.md

 jupyter notebook main.ipynb
 ```

-For detailed methodology and results, refer to the presentation in `doc/presentation.pdf`.
+Report and presentation are available in the `doc` folder.